Emotions in Online Content Diffusion: Detection of Emotional Expressions

-We present descriptive results on the article-level emotions.
-First, we find that love is the most expressed emotion, whereas sadness is the least expressed.
-Among all the negative emotions, anxiety has the highest level of emotion intensity (See Figure \ref{fig:ccdf} (F)).
-These raw discrete emotion intensities are in different scales (i.e., with different population means and variances).
+We present the average intensities of emotional expressions on the article-level.
+We find that among all of the negative emotions, anxiety has the highest level of emotion intensity (See Figure \ref{fig:ccdf} (E)).
+Further, we present the correlation matrix of the four discrete negative emotions in Table \ref{tab:emocor} to check their independence.
+The correlations of all pairs of negative emotions are below 0.44, whereas most of the correlations are below 0.20.
+The result implies that the correlations among the four negative emotions are low, indicating the independence of these four negative emotions.

+These raw discrete emotion intensities (elements in the eight-dimensional vectors) are of different scales (i.e., with different population means and variances).
 To enable the comparison of different discrete emotions under the same scale, we standardize these raw discrete emotion variables to z-scores.
 A z-score is calculated by subtracting the population mean from an individual raw score and then dividing the difference by the population standard deviation.
 The standardization makes the intensities of discrete emotions fluctuate around a zero mean and measured on a scale of 1 standard deviation (close to the standard normal distribution) \citep{bollen2011twitter}.
-Thus, if an article has a 0.0 intensity score in anxiety, it would contain more anxious expressions (emotion words and relevant degree words) than about 50\% of the articles in our sample; 1.0 means more than about 84\%; 2.0 means more than about 97.5\%, and so forth.
-For short, we refer the normalized intensity scores as intensity score hereafter.
-Second, we present the correlation matrix of the eight discrete emotions in Table \ref{tab:emocor} to check their independence.
-As can be seen, the absolute values of most correlations are below 0.20, with only a few exceptions that are between 0.20 and 0.46.
-The results indicate the independence of these eight emotions.
+Thus, if an article has a 0.0 intensity score in anxiety, it would contain more expressions of anxiety (emotion words and relevant degree words) than about 50\% of the articles in our sample; 1.0 means more than about 84\%; 2.0 means more than about 97.5\%, and so forth.
+For brevity, hereafter, we refer the normalized intensity scores as intensity score.